bgreene2/ComfyUI-Hunyuan-Image-3/README.md

 This stabilizes memory usage dramatically.
 It does alter the output image, but quality is not affected much.
 See [this comment](https://github.com/Tencent-Hunyuan/HunyuanImage-3.0/issues/39#issuecomment-3384699854).

-If you don't wish to do this, you could try the following:
+If you don't wish to do this, or if you are still running out of memory, you could try the following:

 1. Set Sysmem Fallback Policy in the Nvidia control panel (only available on Windows platforms - Nvidia's Linux drivers don't have this feature)
 2. Run ComfyUI with `--disable-cuda-malloc`